fgrehm/devstep/docs/cli/installation.md

 that are created during the installation process.
 To work around this limitation you can build your own image with the appropriate ids and add a `DEVSTEP_SOURCE_IMAGE=<YOUR-IMAGE>` line to your `~/.devsteprc` so that the image is used as a source for your projects.

+# TODO: Update above to reflect the new yaml configs